KHARIKA17/Kafka-Installation/README.md

 # Kafka-Installation
-This repo is about Kafka installation
+This repo is about Kafka installation.Here are the steps required

 [Kafka download Link](https://kafka.apache.org/quickstart)